 (g) Absences Resulting from Religious Observances: In accordance with University of Oklahoma policy, I will excuse absences that result from religious observances.
 To have an absence excused on the basis of a religious observance, you must file an End-of-Semester Attendance Mitigation Statement, as discussed in §9-6.
+(Calendar the filing of that statement now if you think you might have an excusable absence this semester because of a religious observation.
+See §9-6.)
 You should also separately contact me as appropriate or useful during the course of the semester in regard to such absences.